Free Stop the Bleed Training

 - Learn how to identify life-threatening wounds

 - Learn best practices for treating injuries until medical help can arrive

 - Hear real-life experiences from people who have been first on a scene

 - Practice techniques through hands-on training

 You can also request a private training session.
-For more information, contact Erica Busta at firstname.lastname@example.org or call 402-486-9412.
+For more information, contact Kari Lundeen or call 402-486-9412.

-Training is free and open to the public.
-There is no age limit; however, some images used in the presentation are of heavy bleeding and might not be suitable for all audiences.
+Only one class is needed to fulfill training.
+This class is not eligible for Continuing Education Unit (CEU) credits.
+There is no age limit, however some images used in the presentation are of heavy bleeding and might not be suitable for all audiences.
 Please use your discretion.
 Space is limited.
 Registrants are encouraged to bring a notebook and pen.
 Water will be provided.